Most weeks I find myself speaking with mother’s who are struggling to produce enough breast milk for their infants.

 Based on their case studies and other studies, these researchers concluded that subluxations and the neurological interference they may play a major role in Hypolactation.
 The researchers suggest, “Chiropractic evaluation for subluxations would be a key element in the holistic assessment of the failure to establish milk supply in the post partum patient.”

 Ensure that you are drinking plenty of water, ideally three liters.
-Dehydration can certainly affect your supply, for example, I always found flying and traveling would affect my quantity of milk for a couple of days.
+Dehydration can certainly affect your supply.
+For example, I always found flying and traveling in the dry atmosphere of a plane would affect my quantity of milk for a couple of days.

 Utilise the various herbs and herbal teas known to boost milk supply.
 These herbs can be drunk or used in cooking.